bluejenny/cart253/exercises/exercise2/README.md

-# Template p5 project

-This is the README file for the entire project.
-For more official projects you should write information here about the nature of the project, your name, any special explanations of how the project works, etc.
+# Dodge 'em Exercise

+Keep the clown happy!
+Try avoid the mosquitos if you can, by clicking the mouse the day moves towards night and the mosquitos get larger and faster